keep an eye out for updates!

 Always wash and dry your hands before and after handling a new tattoo site • Remove the bandage after one to two hours.
 All wounds need to breathe if they are to heal properly.

 Wash the tattoo using a mild antibacterial soap and warm water and pay dry with a clean hand towel or tissue.
-Do not rub or skin will become irritated
+Do not use your normal towel, as unwashed towels can transfer bacteria to your fresh tattoo.
+Do not rub or skin will become irritated.

 Once dry, apply a very thin coat of ointment to the tattoo.
 Only use enough to make it shine, a little goes a long way.
 Too much ointment traps germs into your new tattoo which can potentially lead to infection.
 There should be just enough to keep the tattoo moist and to keep it from scabbing.
 Do not re-bandage the tattoo.